-(35) “Reprogramming request” means any reprogramming request submitted to the Council pursuant to the Reprogramming Policy Act (D.C.
+(37) “Reprogramming request” means any reprogramming request submitted to the Council pursuant to the Reprogramming Policy Act (D.C.
 Official Code § 47-363).

-(36) “Resolution” means an expression of a simple determination, decision, or direction of the Council of a special or temporary character and includes actions of the Council concerning its internal management and conduct.
+(38) “Resolution” shall have the same meaning as provided in section 412(a) of the Home Rule Act.

-(37) “Sense of the Council resolution” means a resolution to express the Council’s sentiment or opinion regarding a situation, practice, or event;
+(39) “Sense of the Council resolution” means a resolution to express the Council’s sentiment or opinion regarding a situation, practice, or event.

-(38) “Short title” means the term by which an act or resolution may be cited.
+(40) “Short title” means the term by which an act or resolution may be cited.